How Tutoring Works at a Distance

 Peer tutors can help you answer questions, review materials for tests and quizzes, provide test preparation and test-taking tips, and assist you in establishing short- and long-term study goals for free.
 Available for MATH 004 (Intermediate Algebra), MATH 021 (College Algebra), MATH 022 (College Algebra and Analytic Geometry), MATH 034 (The Mathematics of Money), and MATH 110 (Techniques of Calculus).

-Tutoring for ECON 102 (Introductory Microeconomic Analysis and Policy) is offered online study sessions with a tutor.
+Tutoring for ECON 102 (Introductory Microeconomic Analysis and Policy) and ECON 104 (Introductory Macroeconomic Analysis and Policy) is offered online through study sessions with a tutor.
 You'll have the opportunity to discuss readings, develop organizational tools, learn how to integrate course content with study skills, prepare for exams, and connect with your classmates.

 Tutoring for STAT 200 (Elementary Statistics) can help you develop organizational tools, prepare for exams, and learn how to integrate course content and study skills.